Mario Rosenstock: Family

 Rosenstock is married, with two children.
-His uncle, Gabriel Rosenstock, is one of Ireland's most notable Irish language poets and member of INNTI with Michael Davitt (Poet), Nuala Ní Dhomhnaill and Liam Ó Muirthile.
+His uncle, Gabriel Rosenstock, was one of Ireland's most notable Irish language poets and member of INNTI with Michael Davitt (poet), Nuala Ní Dhomhnaill and Liam Ó Muirthile.
 Rosenstock's grandfather George was a doctor and writer from Schleswig-Holstein, Germany.
 He never spoke German again after the war out of shame.
 His grandmother was a nurse from Athenry, County Galway.